Yoobe/SeeMark/README.md

-# Focused Markdown
+# SeeMark

-A revolutionary VS Code extension that provides live markdown rendering with clean, focused editing.
-Experience WYSIWYG-style markdown editing without losing the power of raw markdown syntax.
+So you end up writing Markdown.

+And likely you'll end up writing more, not just for humans, but to give your agents more context.

+I always wished it was easier to visually see my docs hierarchy without having to toggle into another preview mode.
+So that is this.
+Simple live rendering of the Markdown basics, with clean, focused editing.

 ## ✨ Features

 ### 🎯 **Focused Editing**
-- **Hide markdown syntax** when not editing a line
+- **Grok the visual hierarchy of a doc at a glance**
-- **Show full syntax** when cursor is on the line
+- **Show full markdown syntax** when cursor is on the line
-- **Perfect space collapse** - no gaps where symbols were
+- **Hide syntax** when not editing a line

 ### 🚀 **Live Rendering**
 - **Headers** (`# ## ###`) - Larger text, hidden symbols